Rhinemann/mage-hack/src/chapters/ST_Rules.typ

 Instead of stepping down its dice, mobs take complications like STCs.
 When a complication steps up past the Mob Trait's die size, the mob loses a die from that trait and the complication is eliminated.
 When Mob Trait loses its last die, it is taken out.

 A mob also has signature assets in addition to its mob dice (like those of a minor STC), which it can add to its rolls.
-Mobs can also have SFX, and most have at least one SFX like #sfx[All-Out Attack], #sfx[Area Spell], or #sfx[Impossible to Ignore] that allow the mob to target multiple characters on its action.
+Mobs can also have SFX, and most have at least one SFX like _*All-Out Attack*_, _*Area Spell*_, or _*Impossible to Ignore*_ that allow the mob to target multiple characters on its action.

 ==== Bosses